 - We fight science with science.
 NEAVS' team of scientists are methodically looking at the use of animals in research.
 We are contributing a unique and overwhelming body of scientific evidence that demonstrates that animal research is unnecessary, limited, or dangerous for humans.
 The scientific facts make it clear that unreliable, non-predictive, and unnecessary animal research must be replaced with alternative methods which deliver human-relevant results.
 Read our Scientific Papers

 By working at these four levels on campaigns that have major implications for all animals in research, NEAVS challenges the animal research industry at a deeper, more effective level than by focusing on the barrage of issues that confront us each day.
-Through our scientific publications, comprehensive websites, national educational outreach, litigation, policy- and law-making, NEAVS educates and inspires; provides resources for students, legislators, scientists, policy-makers, and the public at large; and provides the tools needed to end animal use and replace it with scientifically superior and humane alternatives.
+Through our scientific publications, comprehensive websites, national educational outreach, policy and lawmaking, NEAVS educates and inspires; provides resources for students, legislators, scientists, policymakers, and the public at large; and provides the tools needed to end animal use and replace it with scientifically superior and humane alternatives.

 While it is tempting to jump on the most recently exposed problem or to chase press opportunities, we remain focused on strategic campaigns that drive positive results for all animals in all labs.
 This requires a major commitment of time and volumes of detailed work, thought, and resources.
 Whether it takes months or years, once we commit to a campaign, we see it through.
 We encourage all donors and prospective donors to research carefully the programmatic campaigns of any organization they are considering supporting.
 An informed donor should ask, “Who is this organization’s leadership?
 What are their campaigns?
 How much funding do they dedicate to them?
 How effective are they?
 Do they stick to it?”
 If you ask any of these questions of NEAVS, you will receive resounding, in-depth, and affirmative answers.